Parents & Caregivers

 Help Me Grow home visitors can provide caring support and reliable information on the topics customized to your needs and interest.
 Whether it’s how to soothe your crying baby, developing sleep routines, self-care or how to cope with the stresses of parenting, we are by your side to support.
 While listening to your needs and concerns, we will empower you to make your own decisions about what is best for you and your baby.
 We also look forward to being your personal cheerleader, in celebrating milestone successes along the way!

 During your pregnancy, exciting things happen to you and your developing baby every day.
-Click here for information and resources about having a healthy pregnancy and healthy baby can be found on the Centers for Disease Control and Prevention (CDC) website.
+More information and resources about having a healthy pregnancy and healthy baby can be found on the Centers for Disease Control and Prevention (CDC) website.

 Your Child’s Development

 Infants are happier and healthier when they feel safe and connected.
-Click here for information on healthy social and emotional child development can be found on the Centers for Disease Control and Prevention (CDC) website.
+More information on healthy social and emotional child development can be found on the Centers for Disease Control and Prevention (CDC) website.

 Every parent wants to protect their children from harm and to keep them safe.
-Click here to learn more about the steps you can take to prevent the leading causes of child injury can be found on the Centers for Disease Control and Prevention (CDC) website.
+More information about the steps you can take to prevent the leading causes of child injury can be found on the Centers for Disease Control and Prevention (CDC) website.